 Rarity

-With approximately 90 percent of the world’s reserves, the San Carlos Apache Reservation, Arizona is the world’s largest Peridot deposit, but produces few gems larger than 5 carats.
-In Hawaii, Peridot is found on beaches and it is even an extraterrestrial gemstone.
-Marketed as ‘Palladot’, Peridot is found in meteorites called Pallasites (named after Peter Simon Pallas, the German scientist who discovered them in 1772) and with its discovery on Mars in 2003, Peridot became the first gem to be encountered on another planet.
+Peridot is a rare gemstone with primary deposits in Arizona (USA), China and Pakistan, and secondary deposits in Australia, Brazil, Burma, Kenya, Norway, Tanzania, and Zambia.
+While Arizona’s San Carlos Apache Reservation had around 80 percent of the world’s Peridot reserves prior to 2015, as one of the largest gemmy deposits in the world, Arizonan Peridot remains commercially significant, especially in America.
+In Hawaii, Peridot is found on beaches and a rare related, but easily differentiated variety, is even an extraterrestrial gemstone.
+Pallavine is found in meteorites called Pallasites (named after Peter Simon Pallas, the German scientist who discovered them in 1772), and with its discovery on Mars in 2003, Peridot’s the first gemstone to be encountered on another planet.

 Durability & Care